-TagExplorer is an upcoming jailbreak tweak which allows you to edit song metadata / id3 tags in iOS Music App.
-You can easily change title name, artist name, and album name from your iPhone or iPad!
+TagExplorer is an upcoming jailbreak tweak that allows you to edit song metadata / id3 tags in the iOS Music App.
+You can easily change the title name, artist name, and album name from your iPhone or iPad!

-Just a couple days ago, we covered an jailbreak tweak / app by the name of ShowSongMetadata which allows you to view each song’s metadata within the stock iOS Music app.
+Just a couple of days ago, we covered a jailbreak tweak/app by the name of ShowSongMetadata which allows you to view each song’s metadata within the stock iOS Music app.
 It would show the song’s title, artist, album artist, genre, year, comments, play count, skip count, the last time the song was played, and a whole lot more.

-TagExplorer by Erik E. is a new, currently-in-development tweak which allows you to edit songs metadata.
+TagExplorer by Erik E. is a new, currently-in-development tweak that allows you to edit song metadata.
 The metadata is limited to the song title, artist name, and album name.

 As aforementioned, the jailbreak tweak is being developed as I type this.
 It is not available at the moment, but we expect it to be ready, and released in a matter of days (rather than weeks or some other, bigger unit of time).

 Based on our analysis of the developer’s history, TagExplorer will cost around $1 or $2, and will be available in Cydia under the BigBoss repo.
 We will write a separate, dedicated post on TagExplorer when it is actually released.